22 Essential Things to Know Before Visiting the Faroe Islands

 As in most Scandinavian countries, English is extremely widely (and often perfectly) spoken in the Faroes - which is super lucky considering Faroese is a seriously daunting language.

-Beyond 'takk fyri' (thanks), we found even the most basic of phrases near impossible to pick up, which probably isn't surprising considering there are almost 40 words for fog, and all of them sound ridiculously hard!
+Beyond 'takk fyri' (thanks), we found even the most basic of phrases near impossible to pick up, which probably isn't surprising considering there are almost 40 words for fog, and all of them sound very hard!

 Faroese also isn't included on Google Translate yet, which has become the subject of a bloody awesome campaign (seriously, just watch it here), aptly named 'Faroe Islands Translate', where local Faroese volunteers translate phrases by video for you.